a914-gowtham/android-video-trimmer/README.md

 ### Deprecated:

 This library is deprecated, it depended on [ffmpeg-kit](https://github.com/arthenica/ffmpeg-kit?tab=readme-ov-file).
-Since ffmpeg-kit has been removed, users will encounter a "failed to resolve" issue.
+Since ffmpeg-kit has been removed, due to ffmpeg license issue. hereafter, users will encounter a "failed to resolve" issue.

 ### Solution:

 Use ffmpeg-kit and this library locally or Replace video processing part in this library locally with [Media3 library](https://android-developers.googleblog.com/2025/03/media-processing-performance-jetpack-media3-transformer.html)

+Sorry for the inconvenience.

 # Android-video-trimmer